-Revenues in our Grid business unit are derived from our D-VAR product sales, HTS wire sales, revenues under government-sponsored electric utility projects, license contracts and other prototype development contracts.
+Revenues in our Grid business unit are derived from our D-VAR product sales, HTS wire sales, revenues under governmentsponsored electric utility projects, license contracts and other prototype development contracts.
 We also engineer, install and commission our products on a turnkey-basis for some customers.
 The Grid business unit accounted for 37% of total revenues in fiscal 2016 and 28% in fiscal 2015.
 Grid revenue increased 3% to \$27.9 million in fiscal 2016 from \$27.1 million in fiscal 2015.
 The increase in Grid revenue was primarily due to higher D-VAR system revenues and higher HTS project revenues which were partially offset by lower license revenue from BASF Corporation ("BASF").

 Revenues from Project HYDRA and Project REG represented 7% and 6% of our Grid business unit's revenue for fiscal 2016 and 2015, respectively.
 Our revenues for these projects are derived by funding from the Department of Homeland Security ("DHS").
 Project HYDRA is a project with Consolidated Edison, Inc. ("ConEd") to demonstrate our REG product in ConEd's electric grid.
 Project REG is a project with Commonwealth Edison, Inc. ("ComEd") to permanently install our REG product in ComEd's electric grid.
 This fault current limiting cable system is designed to utilize customized Amperium® HTS wire, and ancillary controls to deliver more power through the grid while also being able to suppress power surges that can disrupt service.
 DHS has committed 100% of the total expected funding of \$29.0 million for Project HYDRA.
 Under Project REG, DHS is expected to invest up to \$60.0 million to enable the deployment of the REG system in Chicago's electric grid.
 We have substantially completed the first phase of the project which among other things, has resulted in the creation of a detailed deployment plan.
 In the fiscal year ended March 31, 2015, DHS committed funding of \$1.5 million for this phase of the project.
 During the fiscal year ended March 31, 2016, DHS committed funding of an additional \$3.7 million, for a total of \$5.2 million.
 This additional funding serves as a bridge between the detailed deployment plan and construction phases of the project.
 The period of performance to complete the engineering work extends through December 31, 2018.
-The final phase of the project until all parties agree to proceed.
+The final phase of the project involves the delivery of the REG system in ComEd's grid.
+We will not begin this phase of the project until all parties agree to proceed.
 There can be no assurance that all parties will agree to proceed with the project.